 WHEREAS, there is a significant shortfall in the number of food-animal veterinarian graduates to service the livestock production areas of the United States; and

 WHEREAS, livestock producers rely on their local veterinarians for guidance to ensure food product safety, herd management and disease control; and

 WHEREAS, animal welfare issues and the increasing public scrutiny of humane care and management of livestock are closely related to emergency veterinary attention; and

 WHEREAS, the physical nature of the work, as well as accrued indebtedness, tends to divert many capable graduate veterinarians away from food-animal practice; and

 WHEREAS, the increased complexity of pharmaceutical and biological product use requires veterinarian supervision; and

-WHEREAS, veterinarian practice can involve long travel distances and extended absence from their clinic in rural areas, a demand for multi-veterinarian-staffed clinics is created.
+WHEREAS, because veterinarian practice can involve long travel distances and extended absence from their clinics in rural areas, a demand for multi-veterinarian-staffed clinics is created.

 THEREFORE BE IT RESOLVED, the NDSA encourages colleges of veterinary medicine to vigorously pursue recruiting and training students with the aptitude and desire to fill the increasing void of food-animal veterinarians.

 BE IT FURTHER RESOLVED, that even though the NDSA recognizes the importance of scholastic excellence, it also recommends an attempt be made to identify a process of recruitment that selects individuals with skills and physical capabilities in addition to academics.

 CATTLEMEN'S STATEMENT OF PRINCIPLE - 14 (AH)